flowndays/volley-plus/README.md

  * 4    The method getEncodedParameters can be used by sub classes. see Example to use RequestPro for detail.

+6 Record image download failers to avoid unnecessory redownloads.

+7 Change class BasicNetwork, to support getting streams from sd card, not only from network.
+Use format:"file://sdcard..." to get them.

 Example to use ImageLoader:

         mQueue = Volley.newRequestQueue(context);